 Bottom line

-Worth joining for the birthday entrée and welcome bonus.
-Don’t expect anything resembling a points balance, tier benefits, or personalized offers.
+Worth joining for the birthday voucher and welcome bonus.
+Don’t expect meaningful tier benefits or personalized offers — and while the program does keep a points balance, the redemption threshold is high enough that most members will get their value from the emailed coupons rather than from accumulated points.
 If Charlie Brown’s eventually upgrades the program with a real CRM backend — something the brand’s POS could presumably support — the email list could become a useful asset for guests.
 As of this writing, it’s email-marketing infrastructure with a friendly name.

 Frequently asked questions